Treatments For Bad Breath In Sun Prairie, WI

 - Medical conditions

-Patients with bad breath may be experiencing the symptoms of health problems elsewhere in the body, including the organs, lungs, digestive tract, and sinuses.
+Patients with chronic halitosis may experience the symptoms of health problems elsewhere in the body, including the organs, lungs, digestive tract, and sinuses.
 Oral yeast infections and dry mouth can also make the breath smell badly.

 - Smoking or chewing tobacco